Mephisto5558/Bot-Website/README.md

 A website & dashboard for my discord bot with an easy way of adding new dashboard settings & pages.

-### Note that this library currently uses a deprecated (but working) library for its dashboard.

 ## Requirements
 - Node.js 16.9.0 or newer
 - A [free license key from Assistants Center](https://assistantscenter.com/discord-dashboard/v2)